mrcavalcanti/mosaicoo/docs/sources/panels/add-panels-dynamically/_index.md

 # Enable template variables to add panels dynamically

-Harness the power of Grafana by configuring the system to automatically and dynamically add panels based on criteria that you define.
+Harness the power of Mosaicoo by configuring the system to automatically and dynamically add panels based on criteria that you define.

 {{< section >}}